szczekulskij/new-cv-react/src/content/timeline/uc-liverpool-research.md

 iconName: 'uni_liverpool'
 background: 'white'
 foreground: '#fff'
-techstack: "lol"
+techstack: "Tech Stack: Python (Numpy, TensorFlow)"
 ---

 Worked on finding ways to increase the efficiency of geometric reconstruction of nanowires through the application of Convolutional Neural Networks (CNNs)

-Tech Stack: Python (Numpy, TensorFlow)